Kamal Habibollahi: 15 August 1981

 After a treacherous journey through stormy weather, the Tabarzin arrived at Casablanca.
 At this stage, the captain and the young crew on board had hoped that Reza Pahlavi, whom they referred to as Reza Shah II, would agree to join them.
 Aryana's plan was not in alignment with the idea, but Habibollahi didn't completely reject it.
 However, upon going ashore, he was unexpectedly arrested by the Moroccan king's orders.
 Surrounded, the crew threatened to fire on Casablanca as a last ditch resort.
 Reza Pahlavi was informed of the Tabarzin's situation by King Hassan while he was in Egypt.
 The king had apprehended the crew and sought advice on what to do with them.
 The young shah needed some time to contemplate the situation and assured King Hassan that he would provide a response soon.
 Shortly after, Reza Pahlavi sought the advice of President Sadat, but the latter declined to get involved.
 In the meantime, King Hassan sent his private plane to bring Reza Pahlavi to Rabat for an emergency meeting with senior Moroccan officials.

 After thorough discussions, Reza Pahlavi expressed his understanding of the patriotic intentions of the hijackers, but emphasized that their actions were considered illegal by international standards, and he could not condone them.
 Eventually, all parties reached a compromise: the Tabarzin would be allowed to refuel and depart for Toulon, where it would be handed over to the French Navy, and the crew would be treated fairly.

 19 August 1981

-Habibollahi announced that he and his accomplices would turn themselves in and before departing the Tabarzin for the last time, a brief ceremony was held where the Imperial Iran flag was lowered to the Imperial Anthem for the last time with many salutes from French Marines.
+Habibollahi announced that he and his accomplices would turn themselves in and before departing the Tabarzin for the last time, a brief ceremony was held where the Lion and Sun flag was lowered to the Imperial Anthem for the last time with many salutes from French Marines.